NFL OT 4th Down Decision Engine

 About the Model

 This tool recommends whether an NFL coach should go for it, punt, or attempt a field goal on 4th down during overtime.
-It combines four machine-learning submodels with Monte Carlo simulation to estimate the win probability of each option.
+It combines four trained XGBoost ML submodels with expected-value maximisation to estimate the win probability of each option.

 How It Works